cako/notorius/README.md

 ### Ubuntu

-First, you'll need a LaTeX installation, if you don't already have one.
+First, you'll need a LaTeX distribution, if you don't already have one.

     sudo apt-get install texlive-latex-base